How Google Gemini Selects Search Citations in 2026

-Learn how Google Gemini chooses citations for AI-generated answers and how to optimize your content to be referenced in Gemini search results.
+Learn exactly how Google Gemini chooses which websites to cite in AI answers and how to optimize your content to get cited.

 Lucas Correia